Biden: Military say a Pelosi Taiwan trip 'not a good idea'

 The U.S. has a longstanding commitment to the “One China” policy that recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
 China has stepped up its military provocations against democratic, self-ruled Taiwan in recent years as it looks look to intimidate it into accepting Beijing’s demands to unify with the communist mainland.

-Biden also said that he expected to speak with Chinse President Xi Jingping sometime in the 10 next days.
+Biden also said that he expected to speak with Chinse President Xi Jinping sometime in the 10 next days.

 Biden’s national security and economic aides are in the process of completing a review of the U.S. tariff policy and making recommendations to the president.